chandrangreat/angular-push-notifications/README.md

 - After running the above and opening up the front-end in the browser click on the `Allow` button in notification that pops up in the browser.

--In order to get the push notification in the browser, open up Insomnia or Postman and send a `POST` request to the address `http://localhost:3000/sendNotification`.
+- In order to get the push notification in the browser, open up Insomnia or Postman and send a `POST` request to the address `http://localhost:3000/sendNotification`.
 This will show up the web notification.

 ### Note: